Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times

 We begin with a test of how the azimuthal deflection angle of null geodesic trajectories ($\Delta \phi$) depends on the impact parameter $b$ \citep{Gold}.
 Analytic solutions for the deflection angle of null geodesics confined to the $x-y$ plane in the Kerr metric can be obtained by a quadrature of standard, elliptic functions given in \citet{Iyer_and_Hansen}.
 For this test, we uniformly vary the impact parameter $b$ from $-20\,M$ to $20\,M$ in intervals of $0.4\,M$.
 We ignore photons with impact parameter satisfying $b_-\leq b \leq b_+$ as these photons fall inside the black hole.
 Here, $b_-$ and $b_+$ are given by

-We show that the numerical and analytic results are in good agreement in Figure~\ref{fig:Deflection_angle}, where we have set the black hole spin parameter to $a=0.9\,M$ and the distance of the black hole from the observer's image plane to $d=1000\,M$.
+We show that the numerical results from {\tt Mahakala} show good agreement with the analytic formula in Figure~\ref{fig:Deflection_angle}, where we have set the black hole spin parameter to $a=0.9\,M$ and the distance to the black hole from the observer's image plane to $d=1000\,M$.
 The absolute error between the numerical and analytical results (lower panel of Figure~\ref{fig:Deflection_angle}) is of the order of $~10^{-6}$.
 Our range of errors is consistent with the other codes included in \citet{Gold}.